rudynakodach/JMP/README.md

 Made for the boys and for personal use, although you can still use it if you know polish.

+Able to play videos from YouTube and locally saved files *(by providing the filepath in `/play`)*.

 # Requirements
 - Java 17.0.1 LTS
+- **All Privileged Gateway Intents have to be enabled on your Discord Bot Application**

 # Usage
 In cmd, run this command: